traxconn/talkino/readme.txt

 12. Advanced Setting to Control the Option of Uninstallation

 == Changelog ==

+= 1.1.0, Sep 22, 2022 =
+* Added: New interface for post type of agents and ordering setting.
+* Fixed: Issue of chatbox CSS.
+* Removed: The deprecated functions and data of plugin.

 = 1.0.3, Sep 20, 2022 =
 * Fixed: Issue of CSS conflicts with some themes.